rlite/rlite/README.md

 ### 5.5.
 Normal IPC Process
 #############################################################################

-In the current implementation a normal IPC Process needs to be configured with an address which is unique in its DIF.
-This step will eventually become unnecessary (and not allowed anymore), once a first address space management strategy is implemented for the normal DIF (e.g. distributed or centralized address allocation).
+In the current implementation a normal IPC Process can be configured with an address unique in its DIF.
+This step is not necessary, since a simple policy for distributed address allocation is already available, and can be activated passing the -A option to the **rlite-uipcps** program.

 In the following example